FREQUENTLY ASKED QUESTIONS

 How do I have my name listed in ADRIA's online directory?

 Full members who are arbitrators or mediators have the option of applying to be listed in ADRIA's online Directory of ADR Practitioners.
-The cost is an additional $99 per year, plus GST.
+The cost is an additional $120 per year for Qualified members and $80 per year for Chartered members, plus GST.
 Members must meet criteria to be listed and all applications are vetted for qualifications.
 To apply, members need to fill out the Directory section of their member profile and fill out an online form with their qualifications and areas of practice.
 The online application form, plus all the requirements and instructions on how to apply, are on the Apply - Directory page in the Member services section of the website (members will be prompted to sign in to see this page.)